 The Department of Financial Services handles accounting and procurement through its two divisions.

 The Division of Accounting Services processes and pays invoices, deposits revenues, tracks and monitors expenditures and receipts, and processes travel vouchers for court personnel.
 Accounting Services is responsible for property accountability and surplussing physical property.
-The division also manages fleet vehicles, guest services, and shipping and receiving for the Administrative Office of the Courts’ central office in Frankfort.

 The Division of Procurement manages solicitations and purchases for all goods, equipment, supplies and services for the Kentucky Court of Justice.
 Procurement also negotiates, awards, manages and renews all contracts.

 Doing Business With the Courts: Vendor Resources

 With limited exceptions, all purchases made by the AOC on behalf of the KCOJ that exceed the AOC’s small purchase authority are either made from existing state price contracts issued by the Executive Branch or are competitively bid.

 Registering to do Business in Commonwealth of Kentucky